T-13 tank destroyer: Production

-Given the need for the Familleheureux company to set up production after acquiring a Vickers licence in 1936, delivery of the first production T 13 B3s did not commence until 1938.
+The Familleheureux company set up production after acquiring a Vickers licence in 1936 and delivery of the first production T 13 B3s commenced in 1938.
 After the Second World War broke out in September 1939, production was stepped up so as to equip as many army units as possible.
-Since acquiring its first T-13 B3s, the Belgian army was finally satisfied with the resultant tank destroyer and kept on ordering.
-Production of the B3 ended at the start of the Battle of Belgium, after a total of 250 to 255 units were produced at Familleheureux.
-Together with the earlier B1 and B2 production, this made, in theory, a total of 303 to 311 T-13 vehicles.
-However, a few dozen of these T-13s were still at the factory in the process of being outfitted when war broke out.
-About two dozen others were on their way to being delivered to new units, but since there was no more time for driver, gunner or maintenance crew training they ended up being used as reserve vehicles for units already equipped with the T-13 or as spare part hulks.
-In total, it seems that only about 220 T-13 B1/B2/B3s were actually fielded with operational units.
+The Belgian army was finally satisfied with the B3 variant tank destroyer and kept on ordering.
+Production of the B3 ended at the start of the Battle of Belgium, after 250 to 255 units had been produced at Familleheureux.
+Combined with the earlier B1 and B2 production, this was, in theory, a total of 303 to 311 T-13 vehicles.
+However, a few dozen of these T-13s were still being outfittted at the factory when war broke out.
+About two dozen others were on en route to new units, but since there was no more time for training units in their use they were used as reserves for units already equipped with the T-13 or as sources for spare parts.
+Only about 220 T-13s of all variants were actually fielded with operational units.
 This made the T-13 the most numerous armored tracked vehicle in the Belgian armed forces inventory.